How to Start a Construction Company in Texas

 • Sole Proprietorship: This is the simplest and most common structure for small businesses.
 As a sole proprietor, you have complete control over your business.
 However, you are personally liable for any debts or legal issues that arise, which puts your personal assets at risk.
 For more information please see: What is a Sole Proprietorship?

-• Partnership: If you’re starting the construction company with one or more partners, a partnership structure may be suitable.
+• Partnership: If you’re starting the construction company with one or more partners, a general partnerships structure may be suitable.
 Partnerships can be general partnerships, where all partners share liability and decision-making, or limited partnerships, which offer limited liability for some partners.
 Partnership agreements should be drafted to outline responsibilities, profit-sharing, and dispute resolution.

 • Limited Liability Company (LLC): An LLC provides limited liability protection for its owners (called members).
 This means that personal assets are typically not at risk in case of business liabilities.
 LLCs also offer flexibility in management and tax advantages, as profits and losses can be passed through to members’ personal tax returns.
 However, forming an LLC requires filing formation documents with the Texas Secretary of State and paying filing fees.